What to know about Chamath Palihapitiya taking Clover Health public in a surprise merger

 A six-year-old health insurance company called Clover Health is going public through a special purpose acquisition company.
-The new public offering comes as many traditional IPOs are being sidelined because of the pandemic.
+The new public offering comes as many traditional IPOs are being sidelined because of the COVID-19 pandemic.
 It also highlights the growing use of shell companies to go public faster and cheaper.

 Clover Health offers Medicare Advantage health insurance plans, which weave together traditional medicine with fitness, vision, dental, and nutrition programs, to roughly 57,000 members in seven states.
 To raise money for Clover Health’s growth, venture firm Social Capital is taking the company public through a shell company called Social Capital Hedosophia Holdings Corp.
 III, which went public in April.
 The deal values Clover Health at $3.7 billion, according to Bloomberg.

 This is not the first time that Social Capital has taken a company public through a special purpose acquisition company (SPAC).
 Founder and CEO Chamath Palihapitiya is making a habit of it.
 Just three weeks ago Palihapitiya used Social Capital Hedosophia Holdings Corp.
 II to acquire and take public real estate platform Opendoor in a deal valued at $4.8 billion.
 He set up a fourth SPAC in September and could set up as many as 26 (on his podcast, he said he has reserved stock market tickers IPOA through IPOZ).
-In an interview with Fast Company last year, Palihapitiya said he sees SPAC IPOs as a tool to get startups the money they need to compete for talent with tech giants like Amazon, Google, Facebook, and Apple.
+In an interview with Fast Company last year, Palihapitiya said he sees SPAC IPOs as a tool to get startups the money they need to compete for talent with tech giants such as Amazon, Google, Facebook, and Apple.

 Palihapitiya is far from the only investor with an affinity for SPACs.
 In 2019, 59 SPACs went public and raised $13.6 billion, according to Barron’s.
 Those offerings accounted for one in four public offerings last year.